MohitChattlani/short-lnk/Readme.md

 # Shortlnk

-An app that is used to create short links made with meteor and react framework.
+An app that is used to create short links made with meteor and react framework for my course.

 ## Author